andrew/ultimate-awesome/README.md

 - [fucking-awesome-python-cn](https://github.com/Correia-jpv/fucking-awesome-python-cn) - Python资源大全中文版，包括：Web框架、网络爬虫、模板引擎、数据库、数据可视化、图片处理等，由「开源前哨」和「Python开发者」微信公号团队维护更新。 With repository stars⭐ and forks🍴.
 - [fucking-terminals-are-sexy](https://github.com/Correia-jpv/fucking-terminals-are-sexy) - 💥 A curated list of Terminal frameworks, plugins & resources for CLI lovers.
 With repository stars⭐ and forks🍴.
 - [awesome-ab-testing](https://github.com/dojinkimm/awesome-ab-testing) - AB Testing 📈 related articles.
+- [free-cybersecurity-resources](https://github.com/getvmio/free-cybersecurity-resources) - Cybersecurity Free Resources | This repo collects 14 of free resources for Cybersecurity. 🛡️ Arm yourself with knowledge from our Cybersecurity Arsenal!
+This repository houses an extensive collection of free resources and interactive online environments.
+Essential for anyone looking to enhance th.
 - [awesome_software_securities](https://github.com/hong6914/awesome_software_securities) - Sites and URLs on software and securities that I hope to learn from you guys.
 - [awesome-deved](https://github.com/kamranayub/awesome-deved) - DevEd with umami.
 Awesome List of developer education covering blogs, tutorials, academies, visual essays, games, and more.
 - [awesome-osdev](https://github.com/leap0x7b/awesome-osdev) - List of resources and projects for operating system development.